nasa/fprime/docs/getting-started.md

     $(UTILS_MODULES)
 ...
 ```
 This adds our (future) topology to the make system as well as the component we just created.
-This allows us to generate make files, and make our component.
+This allows us to generate make files and make our component.
 In
 addition, we will be able to build our project's topology one we add that. *Note:* since we already added a folder for our Topology to the make system we'll need
 to create a placeholder folder (below) before we can build.